jdenish1/Moto_Edge_racer_Custom-Roms/ROMs/Lineage OS/README.md

         ``` adb -d sideload copy-partitions-20220613-signed.zip  ```

-    Now reboot to recovery by tapping “Advanced”, then “Reboot to recovery”.
+        - Now reboot to recovery by tapping “Advanced”, then “Reboot to recovery”.

 3. Install Lineage OS from Recovery

-    1. Download the LineageOS zip file that you would like to install or build the package yourself.
+   - Download the LineageOS zip file that you would like to install or build the package yourself.

-    2. If you are not in recovery, reboot into recovery:
+        - If you are not in recovery, reboot into recovery:

-        -With the device powered off, hold Volume Down + Power, then select “Recovery mode” using Volume keys.
+        - With the device powered off, hold Volume Down + Power, then select “Recovery mode” using Volume keys.

-    3. Now tap Factory Reset, then Format data / factory reset and continue with the formatting process.
+        - Now tap Factory Reset, then Format data / factory reset and continue with the formatting process.
 This will                 remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if           you have one).

-    4. Return to the main menu.
+        - Return to the main menu.

-    5. Sideload the LineageOS .zip package but do not reboot before you read/followed the rest of the instructions!
+        - Sideload the LineageOS .zip package but do not reboot before you read/followed the rest of the instructions!

-        -On the device, select “Apply Update”, then “Apply from ADB” to begin sideload.
+            On the device, select “Apply Update”, then “Apply from ADB” to begin sideload.

-        -On the host machine, sideload the package using: adb -d sideload filename.zip.
+            On the host machine, sideload the package using:

+            ``` adb -d sideload filename.zip ```

-4. Installing Add-Ons
+5. Installing Add-Ons

-    1. Click Apply Update, then Apply from ADB, then adb -d sideload filename.zip for all desired packages in sequence.
+    1. Click Apply Update, then Apply from ADB, then

+        ``` adb -d sideload filename.zip ```

+        - Repeat for all desired packages in sequence.

     2. When presented with a screen that says Signature verification failed, click Continue.
 It is expected as add-ons             aren’t signed with LineageOS’s official key!

-5. All Set
+6. All Set

-    1. Once you have installed everything successfully, you can now reboot your device into the OS for the first time!
+    - Once you have installed everything successfully, you can now reboot your device into the OS for the first time!

-    2. Click the back arrow in the top left of the screen, then “Reboot system now”.
+        - Click the back arrow in the top left of the screen, then “Reboot system now”.

-Say what the step will be

-    Give the example

-And repeat

-    until finished

-End with an example of getting some data out of the system or using it
-for a little demo